Nomeansno: One and All Roads Lead to Ausfahrt (2000–2006)

-Later years, retirement (2007–2016)
+Later years and retirement (2007–2016)

 The band toured frequently in the years that followed, but ceased recording albums.
-Fang drummer Mike Branum joined The Hanson Brothers in 2008.
+Fang drummer Mike Branum joined the Hanson Brothers in 2008.
 In 2010, Nomeansno digitally released outtakes and demos from the 0 + 2 = 1 sessions as 0 + 2 = 1 ½.
 They next released two four-track EPs, Tour EP 1 (alternatively known as Old) and Tour EP 2 (alternatively Jubilation).
-They continued performing live through 2013, and toured as The Hanson Brothers in the following year with Byron Slack on drums, but entered a hiatus thereafter.
+They continued performing live through 2013, and toured as the Hanson Brothers in the following year with Byron Slack on drums going on hiatus.

-Holliston continued to perform with The Showbusiness Giants and release solo albums, while John Wright began working as musical director for the all-robot rock band Compressorhead.
+Holliston continued to perform with the Showbusiness Giants and release solo albums, while John Wright began working as musical director for the all-robot rock band Compressorhead.
 In 2015, Nomeansno was inducted into the Western Canadian Music Hall of Fame.
 They played an acoustic set at the awards ceremony, and a Ramones cover set (with Slack on drums) on New Year's Eve, which became their final public appearances.
 Holliston announced his departure from the band in August 2016.
 On September 24, John Wright announced the band's official retirement.

+Post-retirement

-In 2021, Wrong was named the public vote winner of the Polaris Heritage Prize at the 2021 Polaris Music Prize.
+Wrong was named the public vote winner of the Polaris Heritage Prize at the 2021 Polaris Music Prize.
+In December 2023, PM Press released the band's authorized biography, NoMeansNo: From Obscurity to Oblivion: An Oral History, written by radio host Jason Lamb.
+The book features interviews with all five band members, as well as friends, family, fellow musicians, and fans.

+In 2023 John Wright's solo project Dead Bob issued the album Life Like and toured in its support with a live band featuring Ford Pier and other musicians.

+In 2024, Nomeansno returned to Alternative Tentacles for distribution of their recording, along with remastered editions of Wrong and the 1987 single "Dad/Revenge".